arixmkii/qcw/README.md

 #### `QEMU`

 Starting from version `0.0.18` of qcw it is possible to use with official windows builds of QEMU (including msys2).
+To launch Lima one still will need the patched version of QEMU.

 Version `9.2.0` with 3 patch sets from QEMU mailing list:
 * hw/9pfs: Add 9pfs support for Windows https://lists.gnu.org/archive/html/qemu-devel/2023-02/msg05533.html;